shaykatz1/redAlertPushoverNotification/README.md

 ## Prerequisite

-you need to create a personal token,
+you need to create a personal token for pushover, and the pushover app installed on your phone
- - first visit [slack api portal](https://api.slack.com/apps) to create your app
- - follow [this guide](https://medium.com/@andrewarrow/how-to-get-slack-api-tokens-with-client-scope-e311856ebe9) to get the slack api token
+ -
-- update [./.env](.env) file with your personal token, city, ALARM_MESSAGE and CLEAR_MESSAGE
+- update [./.env](.env) file with your personal pushover user ID, pushover token, and your city

 ## Usage
 ```
 npm run start
 ```

-in any case of red alert in your city - the script will change your slack status for 10 minutes,
+in any case of red alert in your city - the script should notify you via the pushover app

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.